sanghyonjeon/School_Projects/OOP244 Point of Sale (POS) System/README.md

 > Note that the content of the initial data may and probably will change when you are submitting your project milestones (by the submitter program).
 Each data set will have the information needed to check the logic that is being tested at the time.

-### reflection

-Create a file called `reflect.txt` and add the following:
-- Citation, for any part of the code that is not yours.
-- Any additional (extra) work done that needs your professor's attention.
-- Your overall reflection on the project and work done in the milestones (can be done only in your last submissions of milestone 5)

 # Milestone 5 implementation